CUNYTechPrep/project-starter/README.md

 createdb -h localhost -U ctp_user MYAPPNAME_development
 ```

+> For this sample app you can change the database name to: `app2019_development`

 > You will create a DB for each project you start based on this repo.

 *For more details see this [installing postgres guide](https://github.com/CUNYTechPrep/ctp2019/blob/master/guides/installing-postgresql.md)*